Black box: Limits of black box analysis

-Testing the black box model

-A developed black box model is a validated model when black-box testing methods ensures that it is, based solely on observable elements.

-With back testing, out of time data is always used when testing the black box model.
-Data has to be written down before it is pulled for black box inputs.
+The prediction problem is typically well-defined.
+The inverse problems are often ill-posed: infinitely many combinations of inputs and mechanisms could produce the same observed output.

+White, grey, and black

+Wiener contrasted the black box with a white box: a system built according to a known structural plan so that the relationship between input and output is determined in advance.
+Most investigated systems fall between these extremes.
+They are partially transparent, with some internal structure known and some remaining opaque.
+Such systems are sometimes called grey boxes.

+"Whitening" a black box—the process by which an initially opaque system becomes understood—is a central aim of science and engineering.
+However, some theorists argue that complete whitening is impossible: every white box, examined more closely, reveals further black boxes within.
+As Ashby observed, even a familiar bicycle is a black box at the level of interatomic forces.

 Other theories

 The observed hydrograph is a graphic of the response of a watershed (a blackbox) with its runoff (red) to an input of rainfall (blue).

 Black box theories are those theories defined only in terms of their function.
 The term can be applied in any field where some inquiry is made into the relations between aspects of the appearance of a system (exterior of the black box), with no attempt made to explain why those relations should exist (interior of the black box).
 In this context, Newton's theory of gravitation can be described as a black box theory.

 Specifically, the inquiry is focused upon a system that has no immediately apparent characteristics and therefore has only factors for consideration held within itself hidden from immediate observation.
 The observer is assumed ignorant in the first instance as the majority of available data is held in an inner situation away from facile investigations.
 The black box element of the definition is shown as being characterised by a system where observable elements enter a perhaps imaginary box with a set of different outputs emerging which are also observable.